+Kelp Greenling

-Kelp Greenling Management - Commercial Fishery
+Management - Commercial Fishery

-The commercial Greenling harvest guideline (HG) for 2020 was 118.3 metric tons.
-Greenling are targeted by very few commercial fishers regardless of the relatively high HG and price per pound paid for live fish.
-The bimonthly trip limit in 2020 was 1,000 pounds per period set after considering public input, markets and local depletion concerns.
-Greenling landings ended the year at 10.1% of the HG attained.
+The commercial Kelp Greenling HG for 2021 was 108.0 metric tons.
+Greenling are targeted by very few commercial fishers despite the relatively high HG and price per pound paid for live fish.
+The bimonthly trip limit in 2021 was 1,000 pounds per period set after considering public input, markets, and local depletion concerns.
+Greenling landings ended the year at 9% of the HG attained.
 Barring changes in targeted effort catch rates and markets, Greenling attainment is likely to continue to remain low.